François Devienne

-François Devienne ([dəvjɛn]; 31 January 1759 – 5 September 1803) was a French composer and professor for flute at the Paris Conservatory.
+François Devienne ([dəvjɛn]; 31 January 1759 – 5 September 1803) was a French composer of the Classical period and professor for flute at the Paris Conservatory.

 Career

 Devienne was born in Joinville, as the youngest of fourteen children of a saddlemaker.
 After receiving his first musical training as a choirboy in his hometown, he played in various Parisian ensembles as soloist and orchestra player.
 He studied the flute with Félix Rault; in 1780 he joined the household of Cardinal de Rohan.
 He was active in Paris as a flutist, bassoonist and composer, and played bassoon at the Paris Opera.
 He wrote successful operas in the 1790s, including Les visitandines (1792) which brought him much success.